whatheheckisthis/Cryptography-Task/README.md

 # Description

-DIY AWS Lambda for PHP applications!

-Docker image containing Ubuntu 22.04 LTS core with Apache 2.4 and PHP 8.1.
-This image is designed to be used in AWS environments for high density PHP application hosting.
-WordPress 5.x and Drupal 7.x are tested to work.
+This Docker image is built using Ubuntu 22.04 LTS core and includes Apache 2.4 and PHP 8.1.
+It is optimized for secure deployment in AWS environments and designed for hosting high-density PHP applications.
+The image is verified to be compatible with WordPress 5.x and Drupal 7. x, ensuring a secure and efficient hosting solution for these popular CMS platforms.

 # Architecture Overview